John Skey Eustace: Netherlands

 In June 1796 Eustace lived in Paris and was engaged in developing a plan for the "fraternal invasion of Ireland", scheduled in December, and the creation of a "French Gibraltar" on the coast of England.
 He participated in fruitless negotiations with the British envoy, James Harris.
 Eustace, housed at the Boston hotel, at the fashionable rue Vivienne, (2nd arrondissement of Paris), came under the surveillance of the police.
 In February 1797 he was expelled from France, as the Directory was suspicious that Eustace was spying for the British.
 He moved to England (possibly together with Harris) but was arrested at Dover mid-February.
 He was invited in Burlington House and interrogated on the book bearing his name.
 He was accused in The Times and several other newspapers of supporting LaFayette, Dumouriez and the Batavian revolution.
 In early March he was ordered to leave England within 24 hours but was not allowed to leave for France.
 Eustace travelled to Gravesend, Greenwich and Dartford to "embark for any part of the world he may propose to go".
 He published an offensive pamphlet, the Exile of Major General Eustace.
 He was angry at Rufus King, the new ambassador to Great Britain.
 On 4 February 1798 he was arrested in the Hague, and wrote a letter abjuring his heresies.

 In June 1798 he asked the Constitutional Convention to be paid for military services rendered during the American Revolutionary War.
 In November he travelled to Savannah to settle his mother's business affairs.
-He offered a trunk containing all his papers, as well as personal as official to Alexander Hamilton who regarded him “a very unwelcome correspondent.”
+He offered a trunk containing all his papers, personal and official, to Alexander Hamilton, who regarded him “a very unwelcome correspondent.”
 He retired in Newburgh, New York.
 In January 1805 he joined the Benevolent Society of Orange County but died in the same year.